 Sexting, according to Dictionary.com, is "the sending of sexually explicit digital images, videos, text messages, or emails, usually by cell phone."
 So it's certainly disconcerting that kids are engaging in it — but not so much because it's sexual; more so because there can be serious consequences to sexting that could hurt teens' and pre-teens' emotional wellbeing.

-The study, published in the journal JAMA Pediatrics, pulled data from 39 research projects conducted between January 1990 and June 2016, with a total of 110,380 participants, all of whom were under the age of 18 and some of whom were as young as 11.
+The study, published in the journal JAMA Pediatrics, used data from 39 research projects that were completed between Jan.
+1990 and June 2016.
+There was a total of 110,380 participants, all under the age of 18 — some were as young as age 11.
 Since 2008, the researchers have noticed an increase in sexting among the participants — more 18-and-under kids have been sending or receiving sexually explicit photographs or messages than 10 years ago.

 Because evermore young people have smart phones (on average, children in the study were 10.3 years old when they got their first smartphones), and because social media consumes students' attention even within school walls these days, it's no real surprise that more of them are sexting.
 But parents are growing concerned that sexting could lead to the mass sharing of explicit photography or messages that could haunt their children for years to come.